openrndr/orx/orx-shader-phrases/README.md

 import org.openrndr.extra.shaderphrases.preprocessShader

 // 1.
 Define GLSL functions to reuse in multiple files or programs.
-// Typically these will be larger blocks of code.
+// Typically, these will be larger blocks of code.
-// Note that the Kotlin variable name do not matter, but the used GLSL function name must match the #pragma import. class ColorShaderPhrases : ShaderPhraseBook("colors") {
+// Note that the Kotlin variable names do not matter, but the used GLSL function name must match the #pragma import. class ColorShaderPhrases : ShaderPhraseBook("colors") {
     val fRed = ShaderPhrase(
         "vec3 red() { return vec3(1.0, 0.0, 0.0); }"